Sabine Getty: Creative collaborations

+Film and television

+Getty served as an executive producer on The Voice of Hind Rajab (2025), directed by Kaouther Ben Hania.

+Public appearances

+In 2026, Getty attended the Met Gala wearing a custom gown by Ashi Studio.
+Her appearance was covered in fashion media including Vogue and BuzzFeed.

 Personal life

 Ghanem married hedge fund manager Joseph Getty, son of Mark Getty and Domitilla Harding and a grandson of Sir John Paul Getty, in 2015 in a Catholic ceremony at the Basilica of the Twelve Apostles in Rome, Italy.
 Her dress was a custom made haute couture gown by Schiaparelli with a hooded cloak designed by Lesage and Charlotte Olympia heels.

 Wedding guests included Princess Elisabeth von Thurn und Taxis, Princess Beatrice of York, Ginevra Elkann, Lady Getty, Charlotte Olympia Dellal, Pierre Casiraghi, Julia Restoin Roitfeld, and Bianca Brandolini d’Adda.
 A party celebrating the wedding celebrations was hosted at the Palazzo Taverna.
 The wedding reception was held at the Castle Odescalchi.

 In 2019 Getty and her husband were featured in Tatler's 'Social Power List' alongside Prince William, Duke of Cambridge and Catherine, Duchess of Cambridge as having significant social influence in the United Kingdom.

 In 2017 Getty gave birth to a daughter, Gene Honor Getty.
 In 2019 she gave birth to a son, Jupiter Mark Getty.